-Over the course of our 20+ years of business, we have found the public support test to be among the least understood topics by nonprofits, especially smaller organizations.
+Over the course of our many years in business, we have found the public support test to be among the least understood topics by nonprofits, especially smaller organizations.
 But, it is absolutely critical to understand how it works, lest your nonprofit lose its public charity status.

 Before we get into the specifics of the public support test itself, it’s helpful to step back a bit and talk about a subject we’ve covered before, namely, private foundations vs. public charities.
 Both organizational types are considered tax-exempt 501(c)(3) nonprofits, but the requirements regarding donor support are quite different.
 Private foundations are typically closely-governed nonprofits, and the purpose of most private foundations is to fund the work of public charities.
 In addition to being allowed to have close control, private foundations also can be closely funded, even by just one individual.
 Many family foundations are governed and funded by members of a single family.